Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ### Business vision

 The purpose of this project is to give users peace of mind that help and advice or just something to do socially, is out there.
-The site also gives the users easy access to personal trainers and book specific classes for their needs.
+The site also gives the users easy access to personal trainers and view specific classes for their needs.
+Have a option to register for an account, with further login / log out functionality.
+The ability to read, like and leave a comment on recent blog posts.

 ## Scope